R1-Code-Interpreter: LLMs Reason with Code via Supervised and Multi-stage Reinforcement Learning: Introduction

 A key challenge is guiding LLMs to decide when to rely on textual reasoning versus programmatic solutions, given that most input questions lack explicit cues about which approach is best and the possible text/code solution space is large.
 OpenAI’s GPT models address this by incorporating a Code Interpreter, allowing iterative code generation and reasoning over outputs~\citep{gpt-4}.
-However, recent work~\citep{codesteering} show that current Code Interpreter implementations struggle to effectively steer between text and code, underutilizing symbolic capabilities.
-Moreover, public research lacks a comprehensive understanding of how to fine-tune LLMs to integrate with Code Interpreter for robust, generalizable performance.
-Whether training strategies used in models like DeepSeek R1 can enable such integration remains an open question.
+However, recent work~\cite{codesteering} show that current Code Interpreter implementations struggle to effectively steer between text and code, underutilizing symbolic capabilities.
+Recent work such as ToRL~\citep{torl} and ReTool~\citep{retool} investigates training reasoning models to integrate with Code Interpreters.
+However, their training and evaluation are limited to math problems, leaving a significant gap from real-world applications that demand effectiveness across broader benchmarks.
+ToolRL~\citep{toolrl} instead focuses on teaching models to select among multiple tools, where the Code Interpreter is used only for generating relatively simple code.
+Currently, public research still lacks a comprehensive understanding of how to fine-tune LLMs to integrate with Code Interpreter for robust, generalizable performance across \textbf{hundreds of tasks}.

-To tackle these challenges, we present R1-Code-Interpreter, a framework for integrating Code Interpreter capabilities into open-source LLMs.
-We curate 144 reasoning and planning tasks and synthesize 6.5k multi-turn text/code trajectories for supervised fine-tuning (SFT), followed by Group Relative Policy Optimization (GRPO)~\citep{deepseekmath}.
-The resulting model, R1-CI-14B, effectively combines symbolic code execution with textual reasoning, solving tasks through iterative “execute-and-explore” interactions before producing final answers.
-We further explore various training strategies and uncover several notable phenomena.
-Our main contributions and findings are: